Stuart Schooley Profile

-It’s a bit like taking photos of your family and friends, capturing that special moment in time, but instead of using a camera, I use paint and abstract images to depict that moment.
+It’s a bit like taking photos of your family and friends, capturing that special moment in time, but instead of using a camera, I use paint to depict that moment.

 When I represent myself in a painting, I will often be found with stripes on my legs.
 This is a nod to my home town of Brighton and the chorus girl legs that can be found on two of the local cinemas.

 Also, I can sometimes be found with 6 toes or fingers.
 This is something my friend told my partner just before we met for the first time… something she believed.